nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 ## Add your Branch key

 1. Retrieve your Branch Key on the [Settings](https://dashboard.branch.io/#/settings) page of the Branch dashboard.
-1. Open your project's `*-app.xml` file and add the following snippet:
+1. In your project's `*-app.xml` file, add the following platform-specific snippet(s):

 #### iOS Projects